zachj1582/redux-2-afternoon/README.md

 ### Instructions

 In Budget.js:
-* Import connect from react-redux;
+* Import connect from 'react-redux';
+* Underneath your class component, but above your export default statement, create a `mapStateToProps` function that takes in a parameter called `state` from the redux store.
+The function should return an object with a key of `budget` that has a value of `state.budget`.
-* Connect the Budget component.
+* Connect the Budget component to the redux store using the `connect` function from 'react-redux'.
 * In the mapStateToProps function, return an object with a budget property and value of the budget slice of state from the redux store.

-All redux store state values managed by the `budgetReducer` are now on `this.props`, including the `loading` property in the redux store.
+All redux store state values managed by the `budgetReducer` are now on `this.props.budget` of the props object of your Budget component, including the `loading` property in the redux store.
+This is becaused we have mapped the redux store state to the props object of your component through the mapStateToProps function we just created after connecting our component to the redux store with the `connect` method.

+Next, in order to enable the loading animation:

+* Destructure `loading` from the props object inside render
-* Towards the top of the jsx, locate the ternary that is conditionally rendering the loading animation.
-Update this code to use the `loading` property from `this.props`.
+* Locate the ternary in the JSX that is conditionally rendering the loading animation.
+Update this code to use the `loading` property to check whether or not the Loading component should be displayed.

 <details>
 <summary> <code>Budget.js </code> </summary>